Highest Point in Every U.S. State

 How high and low are the highest points in the United States?

-Only one state, Alaska, has a highest elevation over 20,000 feet.
+Only one state, Alaska, has a highest elevation over 20,000 feet with Denali.
+This is also the highest point in North America.

 A hexagon tile map for the United States with a dark blue to light green-yellow gradient to show the highest elevation value in each state.